zoiteki/shiren-1/content/dungeons/table-mountain.md

 ![Dizzy Daikon](../images/monsters/monster_daikon_2.png)
 **Dizzy Daikon** are an upgraded version of Monster Daikon.
-It has longer range and throws confusion grass in addition to poison grass.
+It has longer range and throws confusion herbs.
+If Shiren is already confused, it will throw poison herbs instead.

 ![Gedoro](../images/monsters/midoro_2.png)
 **Gedoro** are slimes that will occasionally rust Shiren's equipped swords and shields.
-They do not attack, and have a chance to multiply when they receive damage.
+They do not attack, and have a chance to multiply when they take damage.

 ![Saber Gator](../images/monsters/gator_2.png)
 **Saber Gators** can attack twice in a single turn.